 Given the quirky, unsettling nature of its worldbuilding, I suppose it’s appropriate I found something off about The Circle (2013) by Dave Eggers.
 It chronicles the journey of a young employee, Mae Holland, as she finds her way into the unique corporate culture of The Circle.
-A Big Data monolith in Silicon Valley, The Circle is basically Google: The Next Generation, easily the world’s most powerful company that has transformed the internet by rendering it easier and more transparent.
+A Big Data monolith in Silicon Valley, The Circle is basically Google: The Next Generation, easily the world’s most powerful company, having transformed the internet by rendering it easier and more transparent.
 As Mae starts her modest new career in its Customer Experience department, it feels like a vast, shimmering Shangri-La of an ideal workplace, full of brilliant young co-workers and unimaginable luxury.
 But as Mae’s career progresses, she finds her very worldview challenged by The Circle’s cult-like community attitude toward the pursuit of knowledge, which accelerates inexorably toward an extreme goal: the utter eradication of privacy.

 The Circle is certainly an interesting read.
-The thematic foundation of the novel is rock solid, and Eggers takes his idea and runs with it, extrapolating the “information wants to be free” cliche to its Orwellian extremes.
+The thematic foundation of the novel is rock solid, and Eggers takes his idea and runs with it, extrapolating the “information wants to be free” cliche to Orwellian extremes.
 It’s also a compelling read, more or less: Mae makes for an amusing viewpoint character through which to get acquainted with The Circle, which is a thinly veiled microcosm for data-hungry digital utopianism.
 Her experiences are entertaining, full of amusing encounters and personal struggles.
-Meanwhile the intriguing concepts of a sideways, slightly disturbing near future ricochet past her eyeballs.
+Meanwhile, the intriguing concepts of a sideways, slightly disturbing near future ricochet past her eyeballs.